-The agent has been advised of this request.
+The agent has been advised of this request and an appropriate condition would need to be attached to any grant of permission.

-9. Summary
+10.Summary

-Whilst the proposed scheme is acceptable in terms on impact on residential amenity, design and materials and highway issues there is still some concerns over the lack of potential for soft landscaping within the site and the ability to safely evacuate the site in the event of an extreme flood occurring and the site flooding as it is intended to do.
-This results in an unacceptable form of development on this prominent site within the conservation area without the provision of appropriate and effective landscaping and an acceptable flood evacuation plan.
+Whilst the proposed scheme is acceptable in terms on impact on residential amenity, design and materials and highway issues and this issues regarding soft landscaping within the site and the ability to safely evacuate the site in the event of an extreme flood have been satisfactorily addressed.
+The issues regarding potential noise nuisance from existing unrestricted commercial units immediately adjacent the site have not been addressed and therefore as it stands this proposal is not acceptable.